-Fort Worth Premise Liability Lawyer
+Fort Worth Premises Liability Lawyer

 A premises liability claim could result in payment for your accident-related medical bills and pain and suffering if a property owner was negligent in keeping the premises safe for visitors.
 Call the Law Offices of Tom Hall after you experience a slip and fall, elevator/escalator accident, staircase accident, parking lot accident, fire/flood damages, environment-related poisoning, dog attack, or other premises-related harm in Fort Worth.
 Our lawyers can help you file a premises liability claim against the at-fault party/parties in pursuit of damages.

-Texas Premises Liability Laws
+Texas Premise Liability Laws

 The basis of a premises liability claim is that the owner of the property failed to keep it reasonably free from hazards, resulting in an accident and injuries to a guest.
 What counts as “reasonable” property care depends on the status of the visitor, as well as the circumstances of the situation.
 Three levels of visitors require three different standards of care from property owners: